-For privacy too, Community Networks bring important protections.
-For one thing, you might feel more comfortable communicating through a Community Network operated by people you trust rather than giving away your traffic data to commercial providers.
-Also, the more online services are hosted on the local Community Network, the less are users exposed to the various forms of online commercial surveillance.
-In some more serious cases, especially in case of authoritarian practices by state authorities, if a member of the community is exposed to repression, the Community Network can act as a proxy and even refuse to comply with requirements issued by the police that are deemed illegal on solid ground.
+For privacy, too, community networks bring important protections.
+For one thing, you might feel more comfortable communicating through a community network operated by people you trust rather than giving away your traffic data to commercial providers.
+Also, the more online services are hosted on the local community network, the less users are exposed to the various forms of online commercial surveillance.
+In some more serious cases, especially in cases of authoritarian practices by state authorities, if a member of the community is exposed to repression, the community network can act as a proxy and even refuse to comply with illegal requirements issued by the police.
 They act as a proxy for human rights.

-That being said, using a Community Network does not equal to a perfect protection from surveillance.
-As a member of Freifunk told us in an interview, "devices operating in any wireless network-including mesh networks-use a radio transmitter that can always be located by triangulation."
-Commenting on the choice not to put password on the shared WiFI networks of the community, he also stresses that this might give a false sense of anonymity: "We are teaching people that even though they do not have to give their identity to log into our mesh network, they are not anonymous toward the authorities or other entities due to hardware and software profiles of their devices and other metadata which may be used to identify them."
+That being said, using a community network does not mean perfect protection from surveillance.
+As a member of Freifunk told us in an interview: "Devices operating in any wireless network - including mesh networks - use a radio transmitter that can always be located by triangulation."

+Commenting on the choice not to put passwords on the shared Wi-Fi networks of the community, he also stressed that this might give a false sense of anonymity:

+"We are teaching people that even though they do not have to give their identity to log into our mesh network, they are not anonymous toward the authorities or other entities due to the hardware and software profiles of their devices and other metadata which may be used to identify them."

-James Stevens, co-founder of Consume.net, also explains that users were warned:
+James Stevens, co-founder of consume.net, also explains that users were warned:

 "We run an open wireless network.
 So, no passwords for access but encrypted tunnels between network nodes and internet gateways.
-If this is a concern or messages need security then it's the responsibility of each individual to guard against intrusion and practice effective methods.
+If this is a concern or messages need security then it's the responsibility of each individual to guard against intrusion and practise effective methods.
 Those who wish to communicate in secret will always find a way of achieving this goal.
 Once through the gateway we have no control anyway."